How to interpret graphs and charts boils down to basic analytical skills and the nature of the visualization.

 Let’s tell a story using this chart.

 How to interpret graphs and charts?
-Let’s create a simple video data story using Stacked Bar Chart.
-Imagine a musician and have many videos on YouTube playing musical instruments, such as goblets, drums, violin, keyboard, flute, and guitar.
+Let’s create a simple video data story using a Stacked Bar Chart.
+Imagine a musician who has many videos on YouTube playing musical instruments, such as goblets, drums, violins, keyboards, flutes, and guitars.

 How would you keep track of the performance of each Video?
 You guessed right, use a Stacked Bar Chart.